 The financial statement items of individual Group entities are measured in the currency used in the primary economic environment in which the entity operates (functional currency).
 The consolidated financial statements are presented in Danish kroner (DKK), which is the functional and presentation currency of the parent company.
 Other currencies are considered foreign currencies.

 Transactions denominated in foreign currencies are translated into an entity’s functional currency at the exchange rate prevailing at the transaction date.

 Monetary items denominated in foreign currencies are translated at the exchange rate prevailing at the balance sheet date.
-Exchange adjustments arising as the difference between the exchange rates at the balance sheet date, and the exchange rates at the transaction date of monetary items, are recognised in the income statement as financial income or expenses.
+Exchange adjustments arising as the difference between exchange rates at the balance sheet date and exchange rates at the transaction date of monetary items are recognised in the income statement as financial income or expenses.

-On translation of entities with a functional currency other than DKK balance sheet items are translated at the exchange rates at the balance sheet date and income statement items are translated at the exchange rates at the transaction date.
-The resulting exchange adjustments are taken directly to equity under the exchange adjustment reserve.
+On translation of entities with a functional currency other than DKK, balance sheet items are translated at the exchange rates at the balance sheet date and income statement items are translated at the exchange rates at the transaction date.
+The resulting exchange adjustments are taken directly to other comprehensive income.

 Consolidation, business combinations and associates

-The consolidated financial statements are prepared by aggregating the audited financial statements of the Parent Company and the individual subsidiaries, all of which are prepared in accordance with the Group’s accounting policies.
-Intra-group transactions, balances, dividends and unrealised gains and losses on transactions between group enterprises are eliminated.
+The consolidated financial statements are prepared by aggregating the financial statements of the parent companyand the individual subsidiaries, all of which are prepared in accordance with the Group’s accounting policies.
+Intragroup transactions, balances, dividends and unrealised gains and losses on transactions between Group enterprises are eliminated.